 Chapter 1: Academic Titles at Vanderbilt

-Titles of Tenured Faculty
+A: Titles of Tenured Faculty

-Named, Centennial, Chancellor’s, University, Distinguished, and
+Named, Centennial, Chancellor’s, University, Distinguished, and Cornelius Vanderbilt Professorships

 Certain professorships are named by the Board of Trust for a benefactor, such as Kenan Professor of English, or for someone important in Vanderbilt history, such as Landon C. Garland Professor of Physics.
 Centennial Professorships were created during the Centennial Campaign (1977-81), and Chancellor’s Professorships were created during the Campaign for Vanderbilt (1990-95).
 Both of these professorships are similar to named chairs in that they are held by faculty members of distinction in their disciplines.
 Cornelius Vanderbilt Professorships were added in 2002 to recognize outstanding full professors already at Vanderbilt.

-For purposes of retention or recruitment, and in recognition of accomplishment or contribution beyond the normal expectations for the rank of Professor, the title of Named, Centennial, Chancellor’s, University, Distinguished, or Cornelius Vanderbilt Professor may be conferred on a faculty member.
+For purposes of retention or recruitment, or in recognition of accomplishment or contribution beyond the normal expectations for the rank of Professor, the title of Named, Centennial, Chancellor’s, University, Distinguished, or Cornelius Vanderbilt Professor may be conferred on a faculty member.
 Normally this is done upon the recommendation of the tenured and tenure track faculty of the appropriate department or school.
 Typically, this is done for faculty who hold the rank of Professor.

 University Distinguished Professor